← writing

 interpretation:

-it’s primitive, but it lets you put heterogeneous measurements on the same scoreboard.
+this lets us put heterogeneous measurements on the same scoreboard.

 bias: pick the cutoff